- Founded as Northwest Bicycle Foundation (NowBike).

 - March: Cooper Jones Bicycle Pedestrian Safety Education bill signed by Governor Gary Locke.
 The bill created a bicycle and pedestrian safety education program under the Washington Traffic Safety Commission.

-- August: Changed name to Washington Bikes.
+- August: Changed name to Bicycle Alliance of Washington.

 - November: Barb Culp named Executive Director